What is a Globalink Research Internship?

 If possible, include a screen shot of the problem you are encountering.

 Please allow five days for a response.
 Mitacs advises that you complete your application before the deadline.
-We cannot guarantee that tickets received after September 13, 2016, will be answered before the application deadline.
+We cannot guarantee that tickets received two weeks before the deadline will be answered.

-I have submitted my application to Globalink Research Internships 2017.
+I have completed my 2021 Globalink Research Internship application.
 What happens now?

 Due to the high volume of applications, individual requests for status updates will not be answered.
-Mitacs will let all applicants know whether or not they will be moving forward by November 2016.
-Shortlisted applicants may be contacted by a professor in November/December for an interview and results will be released in January or February 2017.
+Mitacs will let all applicants know whether they have met the program eligibly requirements by November 2020.
+Shortlisted applicants may be contacted by a professor for an interview between November to January and final results will be released in February 2021.

 I was accepted for a Globalink Research Internship.
 When will I find out the details of my internship?

-Mitacs will send you an award letter detailing its financial commitment to you in early 2017.
+Mitacs will send you an Award Letter detailing its financial commitment to you in early 2021.
 At the same time, your host Canadian university might send you a Letter of Invitation confirming your internship.
 Mitacs will contact you with additional details closer to your travel date.

 I was not accepted into the program.
 What can I do?

-Applicants who are not accepted are not eligible to reapply.
-However, you are welcome to sign up for Mitacs news to hear about other funding opportunities that may become available in the future.
-Please note that it is not possible for Mitacs to give applicants direct feedback on why they were unsuccessful.
-This is because the matching process uses large volumes of confidential information that Mitacs cannot disclose.
+Applicants who are not accepted can reapply for as long as they are eligible.
+You can also sign up for Mitacs news to hear about other funding opportunities that may become available in the future.
+Please note that, due to the volume of applications received, it is not possible for Mitacs to give applicants direct feedback on why they were unsuccessful.

 What are my responsibilities if I am accepted as a Globalink research intern?